yskhypo/singaporela/README.md

     - satay
     - sambal stingray
     - sugarcane juice
 - Ramen -- quite a few nice places I can't remember.
 Ippudo is not bad.
+- Popiah (not a meal, more a snack)
+- Snacky stuff: Old Chang Kee (various outlets) -- curry puff and other stuff

 ### dessert
 - Yole (frozen yoghurt, various outlets)